kivy/kivy/doc/sources/installation/installation-linux.rst

 Ubuntu / Kubuntu / Xubuntu / Lubuntu (Oneiric and above)
 --------------------------------------------------------

+0. In case you want to use Python3, add this Pygame PPA before ``$ sudo add-apt-repository ppa:thopiekar/pygame``

+    ** These Pygame packages are neither provided nor supported by the Kivy project.
+    ** Please contact the creator of the package(s) or maintainer of the sourcecode for further help.

 #.
 Add one of the PPAs as you prefer

     :stable builds: